-You may need to increase the Federal income tax withheld from your pay, pension, annuity, etc. or pay estimated tax payments to avoid an estimated tax penalty based on your household employment taxes (line 27).
-You may increase your Federal income tax withheld by filing a new Form W-4, Employee's Withholding Allowance Certificate, or Form W-4P, Withholding Certificate for Pension or Annuity Payments.
+You may need to increase the federal income tax withheld from your pay, pension, annuity, etc. or pay estimated tax payments to avoid an estimated tax penalty based on your household employment taxes shown on line 27 of Schedule H (Form 1040).
+You may increase your federal income tax withheld by filing a new Form W-4, Employee's Withholding Allowance Certificate, or Form W-4P, Withholding Certificate for Pension or Annuity Payments.
 Make estimated tax payments by filing Form 1040-ES, Estimated Tax for Individuals.
-For more information, see Pub.
-505, Tax Withholding and Estimated Tax.
+For more information, see Publication 505, Tax Withholding and Estimated Tax.